 - The promise is developed as you progress into the middle of the story, which will take up about half the book.

-previous one.
 It must enlarge on it and make sense in light of what's going on in the scene.
 If you transition from one paragraph to the next with bridges that link the ideas and the action, you'll be going in the right direction.
 Paragraphs become scenes.
+Scenes grow into

 Writing convention has it that a book should begin in media res, or in the middle of the action – as far into the story as possible.
 Here's an example of starting in the middle

 of the action using my book, What She Saw: